 If you don’t receive information according to the dates above, contact email@example.com

-A course fee of 1800 SEK will be invoiced to accepted participants (includes the study material, coffee, lunches and course dinner).
-NOTE – Uppsala University cannot invoice individuals.
+A course fee of 1800 SEK will be invoiced to accepted participants (includes the study material, coffe, lunches and course dinner).

 Perl is the ideal programming language for biological data analysis.
 The course is for students with little or no prior knowledge in perl.
-Familiarity in using a Unix command line (e.g. Mac OSX or Linux) is a requirement for the course.
+Familiarity in using a command line would be beneficial.
 It is aimed at students who need computational skills to handle large datasets.
 The course will follow the book “Learning Perl”.
 It will consist of lectures to introduce all topics and computer assignments to be completed individually after each lecture.
-The course will also include practical computational exercises.
+It will also include interactive sessions in a computer lab.

 - introduction to command line and writing perl scripts